eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES.rst

 OceanSITES Format for AMOC Arrays
 =================================

-This document describes how RAPID, MOVE, OSNAP, and SAMBA array products are mapped into OceanSITES-compliant NetCDF structures within the `amocarray` package.
+This document describes how RAPID, MOVE, OSNAP, and SAMBA array products are mapped into OceanSITES-compliant NetCDF structures within the `amocatlas` package.
 It summarizes conventions from the OceanSITES format reference manual (v1.4, from 2020) and describes decisions for AMOC-specific implementation.

 File naming